 Hard security alone cannot comprehensively address the multifaceted security challenges of today.
 Thus, besides adequate and proportionate investment in enhancing its "strategic autonomy" in the security and defence domain, the EU should further develop and invest sufficient resources in its non-violent pre-emptive peace-building capacities.
+This should include measures promoting human, socio-economic and environmental development as well as peace diplomacy and the political economy of peace.

-9 According to estimates, the lack of cooperation between Member States in security and defence costs annually between €25-€100 bn due to fragmented defence markets and duplications in place.
+According to estimates, the lack of cooperation between Member States in security and defence costs annually between €25-€100 Mio. due to fragmented defence markets and duplications in place.

-10 In particular, international legal obligations in terms of Human Rights, Humanitarian Law and Non-Proliferation.
+In particular, international legal obligations in terms of Human Rights, Humanitarian Law and Non-Proliferation.